 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-Some manufacturers will not guarantee the use of their center supports with another brand of the frame.
-The most center supports like WSilver’s FCS001 support all of which clip onto the L or bottom lip of angle iron/metal side frames.
+Some manufacturers will not guarantee using their center supports with another brand of the frame.
+Most center supports like WSilver’s FCS001 support of which clip onto the L or bottom lip of angle iron/metal side frames.

-Beds with headboards and footboards put together from wood commonly have wooden sides for their standard support.
-When using 2 piece queen box spring foundations slipping through can again be problematic and to keep them from falling through this type of bed consider adding something like Glideaway’s GS-3 XS Center Support system or their BB 8Q or BB8-18Q Center supports.
+Beds with headboards and footboards from wood commonly have wooden sides for their standard support.
+When using 2-piece queen box spring foundations slipping through can again be problematic and to keep them from falling through this type of bed consider adding something like Glideaway’s GS-3 XS Center Support system or their BB 8Q or BB8-18Q Center supports.
 Replacing Frame to Support Split Queen Boxsprings and Foundations

 Hook, slot, and pin wood headboard and footboard cannot be used with just any frame.
 Special frames with double-down hooks designed to fit into vertical slots of the bed’s head and foot end.
 Entire replacement frames are made like the 63CS have 3 crosses support bars to support the ends of two-piece box spring foundations.
 There is also 1 bar across the middle that meets the terms of mattress company warranties.
 The heavy-duty crossbars are supported by a total of nine legs and cannot only hold a queen-size mattress set but something as heavy as a queen soft-sided waterbed.

 Shop our selection of center support bars for wood-sided rails